jfdaniel77/boomi-cd/README.md

 ### Deploy components

 This is payload that is required for component deployment.
+We put this payload in HTTP Request body.

 ```json
 {